 We have friends who visited Disney World and they told us about how they loved camping with their RV at Disney’s Fort Wilderness campground.
 We even took a day and drove our van to visit them at their campsite.
 Can I just say that Disney knows how to create an amazing camping experience?!

-Disney’s Fort Wilderness offers different amenities including full hookups for RVs, cabins at Fort Wilderness, laundry facilities, free boat or shuttle rides or any of the 4 theme parks, campfire activities each night, and the ability to see the fireworks over the lake each night!
+Disney’s Fort Wilderness Resort offers different amenities including full hookups for RVs, cabins at Fort Wilderness, laundry facilities, free boat or shuttle rides or any of the 4 theme parks, campfire activities each night, and the ability to see the fireworks over the lake each night!

-Ticket prices now vary depending on the demand that day.
+Disney World tickets prices now vary depending on the demand that day.
 To grab cheaper tickets, avoid peak season at all costs.
 That means if you can avoid the time around Spring Break and Christmas Break, you might be able to keep the ticket prices down.

 Some sites and vacation planners make crowd calendars to help you point out the days when tickets are cheaper!